Senior - Business Administration (Marketing)/Pre-Law major

 1. Tell us about your experiences with community-engaged learning.

 After taking multiple community-engaged learning (CEL) courses, I feel confident that community-engaged coursework is the ideal learning experience for the average student.
 CEL takes theoretical knowledge and supplements it with real world experiences that enrich our community.
 Of all the classes I have taken, I find that I have no problem recalling the life lessons gained during my experience with CEL.

-2. What advice do you have for other students considering to take a course with a service-learning component?
+2. What advice do you have for other students considering a course with a community-engaged component?

-4. Name something that you have learned (as a student) through your work with service-learning.
+3. Name something that you have learned through community-engaged learning.